 While failure is easy to recognize in the final stages of a project, the problem almost always starts at the beginning of the process.
-If you spend too little time outlining the scope, getting all of the stakeholders to agree on a common vision, or aligning the project with the company's strategic goals, you may be doomed from the start.
+If you spend too little time outlining the project scope, getting all of the stakeholders to agree on a common vision, or aligning the project with the company's strategic goals, you may be doomed from the start.

 The earliest warning signs that you skimped on proper planning and prioritization can include: